WHAT IS THE LEGACY PROJECT'S MISSION?

 ARE THERE ANY PLANS TO INCLUDE THE LEGACY WALK IN ANNUAL TOURISM PROMOTION?

 A: Yes.
-We are working with the Northalsted Business Alliance, the Illinois Department of Tourism, the Chicago Convention and Tourism Bureau (a.k.a.
+We are working with the Northalsted Business Alliance, the Illinois Department of Tourism (a.k.a.
+"Enjoy Illinois!"), the Chicago Convention and Tourism Bureau (a.k.a.
 "Choose Chicago!"), and the International Gay and Lesbian Travel Association to develop travel and promotional packages.
-We also plan to work with the Consulates of the nations whose citizens are represented among the nominees to explore cross-promotion that serves mutual interests.
+We have been featured in over 50 international travel publications and blogs.

 DOES THE LEGACY WALK CELEBRATE ONLY "ACTIVISTS"?

-A: THE LEGACY WALK was not conceived to be a National LGBT Activist Hall of Fame (though we certainly think such a thing would be wonderful)... it is a celebration of all the various types of contributions LGBT people have made throughout history; the truth of the matter is, most people would not regard themselves as activists even if the nature of their work had an activist-type of an effect or inspired activism in others.
-That is why we want to recognize a broad range of contributions and accomplishments, from a number of fields, that would go well beyond what we might contemporarily deem as "activism."
+A: THE LEGACY WALK was not conceived to be a National LGBTQ Activist Hall of Fame (though we certainly think such a thing would be wonderful)... it is a celebration of all the various types of contributions LGBTQ people have made throughout history; the truth of the matter is, most people would not regard themselves as activists even if the nature of their work had an activist-type of effect or inspired activism in others.
+That is why we recognize a broad range of contributions and accomplishments, from a number of fields, that go well beyond what we might contemporarily deem as "activism."

 WHY WAS IT DECIDED THAT ALL OF THE NOMINEES MUST BE DECEASED?

-SHOULDN'T EVERYONE INCLUDED BE OPENLY LGBT IDENTIFIED AND "OUT"?
+SHOULDN'T EVERYONE INCLUDED BE OPENLY LGBTQ+ IDENTIFIED AND "OUT"?

 AREN'T THERE A NUMBER OF PEOPLE MISSING?

 A: All the names presently included in the nominee biography samples are just that - nominees - this is not the list of people who will necessarily be inducted.
-We expect hundreds of additional nominations over time and strongly encourage anyone who is interested to click the "NOMINATE SOMEONE" button at the bottom of every page.
-It is only through nominations submitted by people that we have come to learn of so many of the contributions you can read here now.
+We expect hundreds of additional nominations over time and strongly encourage anyone who is interested to click the "NOMINATE SOMEONE" link on every page.
+Because our collective history has been intentionally obscured or redacted, it is largely through nominations submitted by people like you that we have come to learn of so many of the contributions you can read here now.

 HOW DO I NOMINATE SOMEONE?

 A: You need to submit a basic Nomination Form describing in general your nominee's contributions.
 Each nomination must include verifiable references for the purposes of academic vetting.
-It is strongly recommended that you also submit a 300-word mini-biography that explains the life and background of your nominee and what specifically you consider to be the historic significance of their contributions.
-This could be the impact of their work on future generations, or the sacrifices that were required to achieve their goals, or the risks they had to take to overcome their situation - anything that articulates their particular triumph and legacy and why they should be a source of inspiration for other LGBT people.
-Once your nomination sources have been confirmed, your nominee will be included in the candidate pool for consideration.
+It is strongly recommended that you also submit a 100-word mini-biography that explains the life and background of your nominee and what specifically you consider to be the historic significance of their contributions.
+This could be the impact of their work on future generations, or the sacrifices that were required to achieve their goals, or the risks they had to take to overcome their situation - anything that articulates their particular triumph and legacy and why they should be a source of inspiration for other LGBTQ people.
+Once your nomination sources have been confirmed, your nominee will be extensively processed and added to the database.

 WHO WILL MAKE THE SELECTIONS?

 A: The Selection Committee is presently made up of twenty-eight (28) Ph.D./Ed.D.
-LGBT historians, biographers, archivists, librarians - in addition to a national panel of experienced and diverse LGBT community leaders, each with a long track record of excellence and commitment.
-A sub-committee of librarians, teachers, and researchers in LGBT-related studies assist in the painstaking endeavor of vetting the content of the biographies of those chosen before the plaques are fabricated.
+LGBTQ historians, biographers, archivists, librarians - in addition to a national panel of experienced and diverse LGBTQ community leaders, each with a long track record of excellence and commitment.

-WILL THE CANDIDATES SELECTED BE DIVERSE AND REPRESENTATIVE OF THE LGBT COMMUNITIES?
+WILL THE CANDIDATES SELECTED BE DIVERSE AND REPRESENTATIVE OF THE LGBTQ COMMUNITIES?

 A: Our selection protocol ensures there is a balanced demographic representation of inductees that takes into account race, gender, orientation, self-identification, nation of origin and field of contribution.
 After each round of balloting is completed the final list is approved by the Legacy Project Board of Directors (which is responsible for the ultimate integrity of the exhibit) and forwarded to the City of Chicago for certification.